 - The Boundary Wire is buried so that it is not accidentally tripped over or cut.
 Use care when using a weed eater or when digging near the Boundary Wire to prevent damage. - The system should only be used with healthy pets.
 Contact your veterinarian if you have concerns about the medical condition of your pet (medication, pregnant, heart conditions, etc.). - This system is not for vicious or aggressive pets.
-If your pet may pose a threat to others, DO NOT USE THIS - SYSTEM.
-If you are unsure if your dog is aggressive, please consult your veterinarian or a certified trainer. - The $\mathsf{PetSafe}^{\scriptscriptstyle \mathbb{B}}$ In-Ground $\mathsf{Fence}^{\scriptscriptstyle \mathbb{M}}$ is for residential use only. - The Static Correction will get your pet's attention, but will not cause harm.
-It is designed to startle, not to punish. - Test the Receiver Collar at least once a month to verify that it is functioning properly and that it activates the Boundary Wire.
-The typical battery life is 3 to 6 months.
+If your pet may pose a threat to others, DO NOT USE THIS SYSTEM.
+If you are unsure if your dog is aggressive, please consult your veterinarian or a certified trainer. - The PetSafe In-Ground Radio Fence[TM] is for residential use only. - The Static Correction will get your pet's attention, but will not cause harm.
+It is designed to startle, not to punish. - Test the Receiver Collar every 3 to 6 months.
 Battery life depends upon how often the Receiver Collar is activated.